svenhofstede-zz/svenhofstede.github.ios/_posts/2016-09-29-tech-talk-josh-wills.md

 ### Education and growth

-Lonely teams, by themselves.
-No contact and no sharing of data because it's to valuable.
-Need communities.
+Data scientists usually work in lonely teams, by themselves.
+No contact and no sharing of data because it's too valuable.
+No sharing of best practices.
+Need for communities.

 ### Realtime ML

 Realtime ML is rarely necessary.
 Pattern in data doesn't change so fast.

-Sometimes, instead of writing code to test 'how something will turn out' takes longer than implementing an experiment on live users and seeing the result.
+Sometimes writing code to test 'how something will turn out' takes longer than implementing an experiment on live users and seeing the result.

-### Valuable stats
+### Valuable stats content to learn

-Learn

 * Linaer Regression
 * T Test